Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Results and discussion

 The binding energies distribution is quite continuous.
-As a result, a criterion to select layered materials solely based on the binding energy is difficult to define without a level of arbitrariness.
-To lift this ambiguity, we correlate the binding energy with the relative discrepancy in interlayer distance obtained in vdW and non-vdW DFT calculations, using for the non-vdW simulations the revPBE functional~\cite{revPBE} that, contrary to standard PBE, does not seem to display bonding interaction in the exchange energy~\cite{Dion2004}.
-We plot in Fig.~\ref{fig:binding}c this binding energy against the interlayer-distance difference for $1535$ compounds that have been studied with the revPBE and DF2-C09 functionals.
-We observe that most compounds with low binding energy exhibit a large relative discrepancy in interlayer distance calculated with the two functionals, which is expected since the interlayer interaction is very sensitive to vdW forces.
-This allows us to identify which layered compounds are characterised by vdW interactions between layers.
-We set the threshold for these (shown in blue in Fig.~\ref{fig:binding}c) at $30$~meV$\cdot\text{\AA}^{-2}$ for binding energies computed with the DF2-C09 functional, and $35$~meV$\cdot\text{\AA}^{-2}$ for those computed using rVV10.
-We classify two-dimensional systems exfoliated from compounds belonging to this group as ``easily exfoliable'' (EE).
-As shown in Fig.~\ref{fig:binding}c, this choice recovers 2D materials commonly exfoliated in experiments~\cite{Nicolosi2013}, validating the approach.
+As a result, a criterion to select layered materials solely based on binding energies is difficult to define without a level of arbitrariness.
+To lift this ambiguity, we correlate the binding energy with the relative discrepancy in equilibrium interlayer distance obtained in the structural relaxation performed with vdW and non-vdW functionals, using for the latter revPBE~\cite{revPBE} that, contrary to standard PBE, does not seem to display bonding interactions in the exchange energy~\cite{Dion2004}.
+We plot in Fig.~\ref{fig:binding}c the binding energies against this interlayer-distance difference for $1535$ compounds randomly chosen from set D that have been studied with the revPBE functional in addition to the DF2-C09 functional, and in Supplementary Figure 1 for the 1482 compounds that have been studied with revPBE in addition to rVV10.
+In both cases we observe that most compounds with low binding energies exhibit a large relative discrepancy in interlayer distance calculated with the two functionals.
+This is expected, since the interlayer interaction is very sensitive to vdW forces but it also allows us to identify much more clearly which layered compounds are characterised by dispersive interactions between layers, and thus to set robust thresholds of {$30$~meV$\cdot\text{\AA}^{-2}$ for binding energies computed with the DF2-C09 functional, and $35$~meV$\cdot\text{\AA}^{-2}$ for those computed using rVV10.
+We classify parent compounds falling below one or both of these thresholds as ``easily exfoliable'' (EE), shown in blue in Fig.~\ref{fig:binding}c and in Supplementary Fig.~1.
+This name is also applied to the resulting monolayers.
+As shown in Fig.~\ref{fig:binding}c and in Supplementary Fig.~1, this choice recovers 2D materials commonly exfoliated in experiments~\cite{Nicolosi2013}, validating the approach.

-At the top left of Fig.~\ref{fig:binding}c, a number of compounds exhibit high binding energies and a similar interlayer distance when comparing the revPBE and vdW functionals; many also contain substructures of mixed dimensionalities, as discussed before.
-This group can be clearly separated from the rest, and is shown in yellow in Fig.~\ref{fig:binding}c, the boundary being set at $130$~meV$\cdot\text{\AA}^{-2}$ for both functionals.
+At the top left of Fig.~\ref{fig:binding}c and in Supplementary Fig.~1, a number of compounds exhibit high binding energies and a similar interlayer distance when comparing the revPBE and vdW functionals; many also contain substructures of mixed dimensionalities, as discussed before.
+This group can be clearly separated from the rest, and is shown in yellow, the boundary being set at $130$~meV$\cdot\text{\AA}^{-2}$ for both vdW functionals.
 Above this value, compounds are not considered exfoliable and they are discarded from the database.